AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ## Known issues {#known-issues}

-* If you install [!DNL Experience Manager] 6.5 Service Pack 5 or previous versions on 6.5 GA, the run-time copy of your assets custom workflow model (created in `/var/workflow/models/dam`) is deleted.
+* If you install [!DNL Experience Manager] 6.5 Service Pack 5 or a previous service pack on [!DNL Experience Manager] 6.5, the run-time copy of your assets custom workflow model (created in `/var/workflow/models/dam`) is deleted.
 To retrieve your run-time copy, Adobe suggests to sync the design time copy of the custom workflow model with its run-time copy using the HTTP API:
 `<designModelPath>/jcr:content.generate.json`.